 - "How many years was Steve Jobs CEO of Apple?"

-Unlike a Poll, questions have a correct answer and are not opinion-based.
+Unlike a Poll, questions have a correct answer and are not solely opinion-based.

 Trivia Game Options & Question Types

-There are several different Trivia Game buttons under the Create Experiences page.
+There are several different Trivia Game buttons under the Create Experience page.
 These Trivia Game options are simply "shortcuts" to creating a Trivia Game with different settings.

-Points Timer Trivia is our standard trivia game-type and it works like your favorite trivia game at your local pub or bar.
-Your crowd answers questions and get awarded more points the faster they answer correctly.
+Countdown Trivia is our standard trivia game-type and it works like your favorite trivia game at your local pub or bar.
+Your crowd answers questions and gets awarded more points the faster they answer correctly.
 Players are then ranked numerically on the leaderboard based on how many points they've earned.

 Team Trivia allows your players to play both individually and on teams!
 You can group your players into teams and have them compete against each other - all over the world even!
 Your teams can consist of physical teams of players co-located at your live event or virtual teams spread out across the country or world.

-Rankings can then be displayed as both individual and as teams!
+Rankings can then be displayed as both Individual Player Rankings and Team Rankings!
 To learn more about Team Trivia check out Team Trivia Explained.

 Trivia Question Types

-Your Trivia Game's questions can have different types.
+Your Trivia Game's questions can have different types, as described below.